kgisl/pythonFDP/notes/cs3003-unit4-examples.md

          - How do you swap two variables in the same statement?

   - Histogram
+	  - What are list comprehensions?
+Provide a sample code snippet
       - Create a list that contains all the keys in a dictionary.
 What is the code?
       - Create a list that contains all the values in a dictionary.
 What is the code?
       - Create a list of tuples from a dictionary that contains all the key:value pairs.